alextongue/alextongue.github.io/about.md

 <figure>
     <img src="https://github.com/alextongue/alextongue.github.io/blob/master/workbench/resources/sphere.jpg?raw=true">
     <figcaption>Snuck into a marketing photoshoot at work because they like to use our labs for their photos.
 Here's me looking serious.
-I was probably wondering if the photographers and models were interested in hearing about the spherical t-design that informed our speaker layout.</figcaption>
+I was probably wondering if the photographers and models were interested in hearing about spherical t-designs and the discrete solutions of the wave equation.</figcaption>
 </figure>

 <figure>